 Do you feel uncertain about your project schedule?
-Does something see out of order but you just can't put your finger on it.
+Does something seem out of order but you just can't put your finger on it?
 In this article, let's look at five causes of schedule risks and ways to avoid or reduce these risks.

 Many times, it starts with pressure from a sponsor to deliver the project early.
 For sure, project managers have a responsibility to work with their sponsors to understand the requirements and to complete the projects within the sponsor-imposed deadlines.
 Rather than wasting our time complaining about the deadlines, how can we work with our sponsors and team members to find solutions to schedule issues?

-As we work to develop and compress our schedules, let's be aware of the common causes of risk.
-We will be in a better position to manage the risks and deliver our projects on schedule.
+As we develop our schedules, let's be aware of some common causes of risk.
+This puts us in a better position to manage the risks and deliver our projects on schedule.

-- Fast tracking.
-Here’s a technique to shorten the schedule by performing activities in parallel for at least a portion of their duration.
-For example, we might start work on a software design while the team is working on the requirements.
+Fast-tracking allows you to shorten the schedule by performing activities in parallel for at least a portion of their duration.
+For example, we might start work on a software design while the team is eliciting the requirements.
 Consequently, this technique may increase your risk and requires good communication and coordination; otherwise, it may be anything but fast.

-- Assigning the wrong resources.
 You ask a manager for a resource for your project.
 In return, you get the person who is least busy, not the skilled resource you need.
-Rather, Susan, an experienced project manager describes specific skills needed and uses her influencing skills to persuade the manager, greatly improving her chance of securing the queen resource.
+What should we do?
+Describe the specific skills needed and use your influencing skills to persuade the manager.
 What's a project manager to do when resources are preassigned?

-- Making sequence mistakes.
 John, an inexperienced project manager, failed to work with his team to sequence the project activities properly, resulting in issues which were discovered after the schedule was approved.
-As a result, John has learned to engage his team members when identifying and sequencing future project activities.
+Consequently, John has learned to engage his team members when identifying and sequencing future project activities.

 5. Failure to Baseline Your Schedule